2012 YEAR IN REVIEW

 2012 has been one for the books.
 I can’t believe all of the fetes, parties, and carnivals I was able to attend this year.
 Of course, not every event was a success.
 I want to share my most memorable fete moments of 2012.

 On June 19th, The Slope Lounge hosted “Rant and Rave” presented by DysChick & SocaSaySo.
-This time we sat down with entrepreneurs who have invested in Brooklyn’s Caribbean Community.
+This time we sat down with entrepreneurs.
 Ontrackdisco who owns Bklyn Prime, Palooza Kitchen, and Bklyn Space shared his challenges opening and operating multiple businesses, Barbadian-American attorney and owner of Sterling Real Estate Group, LLC Terry Hinds told us why we need to take an "active interest" in what's going on in our community, and sisters Jo-Laine Duke-Collins and Deidre Duke of Jolie Studios told us how doing business with family has impacted their success.

 Didn’t make it to DysChick & SocaSaySo’s “Rant and Rave” event on May 22nd?
 Well, you missed out on a great discussion with members of Brooklyn’s carnival association WIADCA.
 Panelists Angela Sealy (Chairperson), Rhea Smith (Cultural Diversity Professional and WIADCA member), and DJ Spice (Teamsoca Founder and WIADCA member) were on hand to answer pressing questions from the community, bloggers and journalists.